Recovered Bomellida Document Archives

 DATE: February 12, 1969

-SUBJECT: ADMINISTRATIVE DECREE: BUDGETARY CONSOLIDATION
+SUBJECT: ADMINISTRATIVE DECREE: CONSOLIDATION

 Page Number: 48